 - Cast iron grate surfaces coated with porcelain for durability

-- Easy to use even without much experience with offset smokers
+- Easy to use even without much experience with smokers

 - Inaccurate temperature gauges

-The Char-Broil Oklahoma Joe’s Combo Offset Smoker provides the convenience of being able to smoke meat either through charcoal/wood with a rugged firebox and with an electronic ignition for the gas burner.
+The Char-Broil Oklahoma Joe’s Combo provides the convenience of being able to smoke meat either through charcoal/wood with a rugged firebox and with electronic ignition for the gas burner.

 - Temperature Gauge.
 Temperature gauge for easy monitoring of temperatures is mounted on the lid.

 - Design and Construction.
 This standard smoker is sturdy and stable because it comes with 4 square steel legs.
 Two of the legs hold a pair of wheels.
 It also features an offset firebox which does not need to be opened when stoking the fire.

 - This smoker features grates coated with porcelain for easy cleaning and making it rust-proof as well.
 To maintain moisture inside the cooking chamber and also for continuous moistness of the meat, it comes with an enamel water pan coated with porcelain.
 The cooking chamber is well-welded to prevent the leakage of smoke to ensure flavorful food.

 - Heat and Smoke Control.
 Heat is well-controlled via a temperature control mechanism that is fully adjustable together with adjustable grate heights.
 The amount of smoke is controlled through a vent chimney at the top of the smoker and an adjustable damper together with a smokestack (vertical tube).

 - Additional Features.
 This smoker comes with a storage rack well below the cooking chamber for charcoal stocks and pieces of utensils.
 It also comes with a shelf on the side of the cooking chamber for plates and condiments.
 Cool to the touch handles protects hands when opening the cooking chamber and firebox.
 This smoker comes with wheels, too.